 I am an experienced environmental analytical scientist with a strong background in statistical treatment of data.
 I have significant field experience in developing and deploying analytical instrumentation in the High Arctic.

-On the instrumental side, I am developing field deployable sensors to track urban air pollution, with a focus on organics.
-Lab-based reference measurements are developed on a GC-MS. The goal is to track local pollution sources and transport and accurately measure actual exposure levels in real-time.
+I develop field deployable sensor suites to track urban air pollution, with a focus on critical air pollutants and organics on a hyper-local level.
+The goal is to determine local pollution sources and transport and accurately measure actual exposure levels in real-time.
 I am part of the Decolonizing Light project that develops and deploys a citizen-science low-cost sensor air quality monitoring network in collaboration with the community of Kahna:wake.

-I was chapter lead and main author of the (peer-reviewed) Canadian Mercury Science Assessment, responsible for the Emissions Chapter, which was published recently.
+Previously, I was chapter lead and main author of the (peer-reviewed) Canadian Mercury Science Assessment, responsible for the Emissions Chapter.
 I took on this project as a result of a previous collaboration with Environment and Climate Change Canada, focusing on modelling of mercury transport in the atmosphere and validation with observations from AMNet stations.

 I was a collaborator on the (now completed) EU funded FP7 MYCOSPEC project, where I performed multivariate modelling of mid-infrared data for classification of contaminated agricultural commodities.
 This included non-parametric machine learning algorithms such as bagged decision trees.
 Current collaborations that emerged from this work include the statistical analysis of mycotoxin concentrations from a global survey and a meta–analysis of occurrence data provided by the European Food Safety Authority (EFSA).